honcyeung/The-AAII-Investor-Sentiment-Survey/README.md

 - IFTTT Account
 - Telegram Account

-Deploy on Pipedream (Steps 1-3): It involves setting up a Pipedream workflow.
-This workflow starts with a scheduler that triggers the process weekly.
-The trigger runs the provided Python script, which fetches the latest sentiment data from the AAII website and formats it.
-Finally, the script sends this data to the IFTTT webhook URL you created in the first step, completing the connection between the two services and activating the full pipeline.
+Pipedream (Steps 1-3):
+1. Starts with a scheduler that triggers the process weekly.
+2. The trigger runs the provided Python script, which fetches the latest sentiment data from the AAII website and formats it.

-Configure IFTTT (Steps 4-6): It involves creating an IFTTT Applet.
-This Applet acts as the receiver.
-It generates a unique webhook URL that listens for incoming data.
-When data arrives, the Applet is configured to automatically trigger the Telegram service, which then sends a pre-formatted message to the specified chat.
-This handles the entire notification end of the pipeline.
+3. The script sends this data to the IFTTT webhook URL.

+IFTTT (Steps 4-6):
+1. The Applet acts as the receiver of data from Pipedream.
+2. When data arrives, the Applet automatically triggers the Telegram service.
+3. It sends a pre-formatted message to the specified Telegram channel.